|

 Mrs Gwen Broadley acquired her first Labrador in the late 1920’s.
 When she died at the age of 92 in 1999 she had given more than 50 years of service to the Club.
-She served both as Vice-Chairman and on the Committee.
-The Sandylands prefix was registered in 1932.
-Her second Labrador Jerry became the first Sandylands Champion in 1934.
-Gwen Broadley became one of the world’s most successful breeders of Labradors.
-Dogs from her kennel have had an impact on the breed throughout the world.

 Lady Hill-Wood, the daughter of the 3rd Viscount Hampden, was an outstanding handler and judge of retrievers.
 Her expertise in dogs and their training was exceptional.
 In the early 1930’s her labradors came to prominence in the show and field trial world.
 All her life she was committed to gundogs.
 Her ideal was the dual purpose labrador.
 When she died aged 90 in 1997 she was President of the L.R.C.